syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/entityframework.md

 **3.** Create an API controller (aka, GridController.cs) file under **Controllers** folder that helps to establish data communication with the Blazor DataGrid component.

 **4** In the API controller (aka, GridController), a connection is established to Microsoft SQL Server within the **Get()** method using **OrderDbContext**.
-This class extends **DbContext** and is configured to connect to a SQL Server database using the provided connection string.
+This class extends **DbContext** and is configured to connect to a Microsoft SQL Server database using the provided connection string.
 It includes a **DbSet<Order>** property, enabling interaction with the Orders table in the database.
 The method retrieves all orders from the database asynchronously and returns them as a list of `Order` objects as shown in the following code snippet.

 {% tabs %}
 {% highlight razor tabtitle="GridController.cs"%}